 Up to the 1950s, paint used on houses in Australia could contain up to 50% lead.
-In recent years, paint used in construction and decorating industries no longer contains lead but can still be dangerous when inhaled in large concentrations.
+In recent years, conventional paints used in construction and decorating industries no longer contain lead but can still release harmful chemicals when inhaled in large concentrations.
+Whether you’re using oil based paints or water based paints, both can emit potentially toxic paint fumes if not handled correctly.

-Are you doing enough to protect your employees from paint fumes?
+Are you doing enough to protect your employees from paint fume exposure and long-term health effects?

-Read on as we explore how to manage paint fumes and the dangers of paint fume inhalation.
+Read on as we explore how to manage paint fumes, the dangers of spray paint fumes, and how to maintain safety in freshly painted areas.

 The dangers of inhaling paint fumes

-Here are some of the risks associated with inhaling paint fumes.
+Here are some of the risks associated with inhaling paint fumes and why paint fumes affect your health in various ways.

-- Off-gassing – Solvent-based paints can emit hazardous chemicals during the drying process.
-Inhaling the fumes caused by off-gassing can lead to throat and lung irritation, respiratory damage, and nausea.
+- Off-gassing – Solvent-based paints and freshly painted spaces can emit hazardous vapours during the drying process.
+Inhaling the fumes caused by off-gassing can lead to throat and lung irritation, breathing difficulties, and nausea.

-- Heavy metals – Some paints contain lead, cadmium, and chromium, toxic fumes that can be released into the air during painting.
+- Heavy metals – Some paints contain lead, cadmium, and chromium, toxic paint fumes that can be released into the air during application.
 These fumes can cause neurological disorders, kidney damage, and respiratory problems.

-- Prolonged exposure – One of the critical dangers associated with paint fumes is prolonged exposure.
-In manufacturing, industrial, decorating, and repair industries, extensive exposure to paint fumes can occur without health and safety compliance.
+- Prolonged or chronic exposure – One of the critical dangers associated with paint fumes is prolonged exposure.
+In manufacturing, industrial, decorating, and repair industries, extensive exposure to spray paint fumes or poorly ventilated spaces can occur without proper safety measures in place.

 How long do paint fumes stay in your system?

-Several factors influence how long paint fumes stay in your system.
-Here are some aspects to consider when exposed to paint fumes:
+Several factors influence how long do paint fumes stay in your system and how long you might experience symptoms.
+Here are some aspects to consider when exposed to paint fumes toxic environments:

-- Sensitivity – If you have pre-existing respiratory conditions, you could experience prolonged symptoms after inhaling paint fumes.
+- Sensitivity – If you have pre-existing respiratory conditions, you could experience prolonged symptoms after inhaling paint fumes, especially from oil based paints or spray paint.

-- Residual exposure – Even after the acute effects of paint fumes have subsided, you could experience low levels of VOCs.
+- Residual exposure – Even after the acute effects of paint fumes have subsided, you could experience low levels of VOCs, particularly in freshly painted areas.

 - VOC elimination – Your metabolism and body size play a role in your ability to expel VOCs from your system.

 - Short-term exposure – When you are only exposed to paint fumes for a limited time, you may experience dizziness and respiratory irritation.
-This should subside in a few hours or days.
+This should subside in a few hours or days once you move to an area with fresh air immediately.

 What to do after inhaling paint fumes

 Inhaling paint fumes can lead to serious health complications.
-By taking the following precautions, you can ensure the paint fumes’ impact is less severe:
+By taking the following precautions, you can ensure the impact is less severe:

-- Move to a well-ventilated area – If you breathe in paint fumes, it is important to get to a ventilated area as quickly as possible and access fresh air.
-This will prevent further inhalation and help to dissipate the fumes from your respiratory system.
+- Move to a well-ventilated area – If you breathe in paint fumes, it’s vital to move to an open area with fresh air immediately.
+This will prevent further inhalation and help your lungs clear the fumes.

-- Rest – Try to rest to combat the dizziness you experience when inhaling paint fumes.
-Breathe deeply and lie down to improve blood flow.
+- Rest – Try to rest to combat dizziness or breathing difficulties that occur from inhaling spray paint fumes.
+Deep breathing and lying down can improve blood flow.

-- Rinse your eyes, nose, and mouth – to prevent irritation, rinse your eyes, nose, and mouth.
-This will help reduce the amount of chemicals in your sensitive areas.
+- Rinse your eyes, nose, and mouth – To prevent irritation, rinse your eyes, nose, and mouth to reduce the amount of chemicals in these sensitive areas.

 How to stop paint fumes